 - Making themselves look vulnerable to people with bad intentions

-What is even worse these days is the introduction of live streaming (also a concern on Instagram, Twitch, TikTok etc.).
+What is potentially even more dangerous these days is the introduction of live streaming (also a concern on Instagram, Twitch, TikTok etc.).
 When children do this, they cannot edit out or take back anything they say or do.
 If a stranger is watching, they can send live messages that appear on the screen which could be upsetting to the child or may encourage them to do inappropriate or dangerous things.
 Children can be very vulnerable to suggestions because, understandably, they want praise, approval and "likes".

 We recommend that children never post videos of themselves, however, if you believe that they have something great to share then make sure that a parent or carer is in charge.
 The first questions anyone should ask before making a video are "Why do you want to make the video?" and "Who is going to watch it?"